Project management skills: 25 soft, hard, & technical skills

 2. Gantt charts

-Traditional Gantt chart technology can be tricky to use and limited in scope, which is why, at Asana, we took the best of Gantt chart technology and created Timeline, a Gantt-chart like tool that helps you see how all of the pieces fit together.
+Traditional Gantt chart technology can be tricky to use and limited in scope, which is why, at Asana, we took the best of Gantt chart technology and created Timeline, a Gantt-chart-like tool that helps you see how all of the pieces fit together.

 quotation mark

-Brett Gurewitz, CEO, Epitaph Records
+Brett Gurewitz, dyrektor generalny, Epitaph Records

 3. Kanban boards